iTaysonLab/kSteam/README.md

 You can also check out [Cobalt](https://github.com/iTaysonLab/Jetisteam/) - an Android replacement for the official Steam client that uses kSteam.

 ### Platform Support

+Supported:
+- jvm
-- JVM/Android: highest priority
+- android

+Experimental:
+- iosX64, iosArm64, iosSimulatorArm64
+- macosX64, macosArm64

+Unsupported:
+- androidNativeX64, androidNativeX86
+- linuxX64, linuxArm64
+- watchosDeviceArm64, watchosSimulatorArm64, watchosX64, watchosArm32, watchosArm64
+- tvosX64, tvosSimulatorArm64, tvosArm64
-- iOS/macOS: experimental
+- mingwX64
-- WASM: nearly impossible due to possible CORS issues

-Android has several special features: Jetpack Compose stability annotations for optimized rendering.
+Using Android target with Jetpack Compose provides better support for using kSteam models directly in the UI with `@Immutable`/`@Stable` annotations.

 ### Features
 - Access to the Steam network by using the modern WebSocket approach